nehalban/Version-Control-System/README.md

 ```

 ## Data structures and Classes
-I implemented all core data structures from scratch.
+All core data structures are implemented from scratch.
 The following custom structures were used:
 ### Tree (TreeNode)
 Manages the branching version history for each file.
 Each version of a file is represented as a node in tree.